Guy Bullock: Diplomatic career

 Bullock had a 34-year career in the British Consular Service starting in 1913 when his first posting was to New Orleans to deal with British refugees from the Mexican Revolution.
 In 1914, he was sent to Fernando Pó where he organised operations against the German Cameroons in the run-up to World War I. By 1916, he was in Marseille and moved on to Lima in 1917.
 In 1922, he was posted to Le Havre, followed by Zagreb in 1926 and also to Addis Ababa.
-In 1935 he became British consul in Lyons.
+In 1935 he became British consul in Lyon.
 While posted to Ecuador (1938–1941), he climbed Cotopaxi and became the first person to take photographs of the crater.
 In 1944 he became Consul-General for French Equatorial Africa.

 After World War II an SS Black Book was discovered of over 2,000 Britons, and European exiles in Britain, who were to be arrested and eliminated following a successful German invasion of Great Britain.
 A "Harry Bullock" was included on this list, thought most likely to be a mistake for Guy Henry Bullock.
-He died in 1956 and was survived his widow.
+He died in 1956 and was survived by his widow.